-Iran has been pursuing nuclear power for decades, and has likely had a dedicated weapons program since at least the 1980s.
-While historically other countries have been able to successfully build and test a weapon within 3 to 6 years, Iran's program seems to be mired with difficulties.
-I would argue that these difficulties could be attributed to improved exports controls, and interdiction efforts undertaken through initiatives like the NSG and PSI respectively.
+Iran has been pursuing nuclear power for decades, and has likely had a dedicated weapons program since at least the 1980s.5 While historically other countries have been able to successfully build and test a weapon within 3 to 6 years, Iran's program seems to be mired with difficulties.6 I would argue that these difficulties could be attributed to improved exports controls, and interdiction efforts undertaken through initiatives like the NSG and PSI respectively.
 Due to time and space considerations I will focus on the role of the PSI in keeping Iran from acquiring a nuclear weapons capability.

-The PSI has 98 states committed to a variety of "'legal, diplomatic, economic, [and] military...tools," used to constrain the spread of Weapons of Mass Destruction (WMD) and missile technology.
-PSI has pressured participating states to strengthen local export controls, and provide domestic authorities with the needed powers to be able to inspect and intercept suspicious cargo.
+The PSI has 98 states committed to a variety of "'legal, diplomatic, economic, [and] military...tools," used to constrain the spread of Weapons of Mass Destruction (WMD) and missile technology.7 PSI has pressured participating states to strengthen local export controls, and provide domestic authorities with the needed powers to be able to inspect and intercept suspicious cargo.
 It has also sought to coordinate intelligence, best practices (through training exercises), and interdiction operations to improve its scope and reach.
-Through PSI, the United States (US) has managed to negotiate ship-boarding agreements with all major "flag of convenience" (FOC) states.
-Ships sailing with FOC have been traditionally linked to illicit trade.
-These ship-boarding agreements give the US the authority to inspect these vessels for potential WMD and other related goods destined for countries of concern.
+Through PSI, the United States (US) has managed to negotiate ship-boarding agreements with all major "flag of convenience" (FOC) states.8 Ships sailing with FOC have been traditionally linked to illicit trade.
+These ship-boarding agreements give the US the authority to inspect these vessels for potential WMD and other related goods destined for countries of concern.9

 While the US has been reluctant to provide detailed accounts of PSI operations, the growth in membership, ship-boarding agreements, and the number of training exercises undertaken provide some means of assessment.
-It is worth noting that over 70 percent of Iranian vessels are registered with Malta, a state that has signed a ship-boarding agreement with the US.
+It is worth noting that over 70 percent of Iranian vessels are registered with Malta,10 a state that has signed a ship-boarding agreement with the US.11

-The US State Department has confirmed that over 50 successful cases of interdiction have been undertaken by PSI to date.
-Two of these cases have been linked to the Iranian program.
+The US State Department has confirmed that over 50 successful cases of interdiction have been undertaken by PSI to date.12 Two of these cases have been linked to the Iranian program.
 In one case, a shipment of phosphor bronze destined for Iran's nuclear program was seized in Singapore in 2010.
-The other case of interdiction was of a shipment of aluminum powder used for fuel in Iran's ballistic missile program.
+The other case of interdiction was of a shipment of aluminum powder used for fuel in Iran's ballistic missile program.13

 Perhaps the most famous case of interdiction linked to PSI was the BBC China in 2003.
 The BBC China was a German-owned shipping vessel destined for Libya.
 It was found to be carrying components for nuclear centrifuges from Pakistan.
 Ultimately this incident caused the Libyan government to abandon their nuclear weapons program and led to the eventual arrest of A.Q.
-Khan, the leader of a Pakistani-based WMD smuggling network in February 2004.
-This is one supplier of Iranian centrifuge components that we can say for certain has been put out of business by this kind of counter-proliferation initiative.

-Iran's nuclear program has begun to stagnate in recent years.
-Since 2002 Iran has struggled to complete the construction of its heavy-water reactor at Arak, proceed with the development of its more advanced ballistic missile designs, and been forced to rely on the less efficient IR-1 centrifuge design, as opposed to the improved IR-2m design, due to a lack of parts and money needed to upgrade their facilities.
-Materials needed to advance these programs, like maraging steel and carbon fiber, have become increasingly difficult to source for Iran as a result of the robust international sanctions and export controls regime.
-The effectiveness of the current export controls regime is highlighted by a whole host of cases that have surfaced recently describing foiled efforts to sell aluminum, uranium, and vacuum pumps to Iran.
+Khan, the leader of a Pakistani-based WMD smuggling network in February 2004.14 This is one supplier of Iranian centrifuge components that we can say for certain has been put out of business by this kind of counter-proliferation initiative.15 centrifuge design, as opposed to the improved IR-2m design, due to a lack of parts and money needed to upgrade their facilities.17 Materials needed to advance these programs, like maraging steel and carbon fiber, have become increasingly difficult to source for Iran as a result of the robust international sanctions and export controls regime.18 The effectiveness of the current export controls regime is highlighted by a whole host of cases that have surfaced recently describing foiled efforts to sell aluminum,19 uranium,20 and vacuum pumps21 to Iran.
 I would argue that coordinated efforts to deny these components to the Iranian program have played a critical role in keeping Iran non-nuclear.